verdaccio/verdaccio/website/docs/plugin-filter.md

 ### When to use a filter plugin? {#when-to-use}

 If you need to mutate the metadata for different reasons this is a way to do it, all manifest request are intercepted, but the tarballs, user, profile or tokens requests are not included.
+A good example to review is the [verdaccio-plugin-secfilter](https://github.com/Ansile/verdaccio-plugin-secfilter).

 ### Plugin structure {#build-structure}